| 3 min read

 If DNS contains two TXT records starting with v=DMARC1, receivers will often ignore both or behave unpredictably.
 Always update the existing record; never add a duplicate.

-When you enforce, stick to Relaxed alignment (the default).
+When you enforce, stick to relaxed alignment (the default).

 Strict alignment (s) means subdomains cannot authenticate for the parent domain.
 Unless you have a very specific architectural reason, strict mode causes more headaches than it cures.

 It used to be that DMARC was optional.
-In 2026, with Google and Yahoo's sender requirements, having at least p=none is mandatory for bulk senders.
+In 2026, with Google and Yahoo’s sender requirements, having at least p=none is mandatory for bulk senders.
+See our guide on the 2026 email deliverability stack for the full picture.

 How long should I stay on p=none?